szabgab/rust.code-maven.com/books/testing/src/show-output-in-tests.md

----
-title: Show standard output and standard error in tests in Rust
+# Show standard output and standard error in tests in Rust

-timestamp: 2023-12-30T18:30:01
-author: szabgab
-published: true
-description: Sometimes we would like to include print statements in the tests in Rust.
+Sometimes we would like to include print statements in the tests in Rust.
 How can we see them?
-tags:
-    - testing
-    - STDOUT
-    - STDERR
-    - --show-output
-todo:
-    - test capturing and validating the output in a function in an inline test
----

 Sometimes our code prints to the screen, either to the standard output channel or the standard error channel.
 There are cases when we might want to verify the content of what was printed in other case we just would like to see.